 Shortcode for ads

-You can find the shortcode for an individual ad below the title of the ad on the edit page.
+You can find the shortcode for an individual ad below the ad’s title on the edit page.

 The shortcode for single ads looks like below, with 648 being the individual ad ID.

 If you want to show all shortcodes in the ad list in the backend:

 - Open the Screen Options at the top right of the screen

 - Enable Ad Shortcode in the Columns options

 Shortcode for groups